KZGlobalTeam/cs2kz-docs/docs/systems/maps.md

 to GOKZ.
 The most important changes include:

 - Instead of the original 7 difficulty tiers we now have 10.
 - Instead of a "main" course and 0 or more "bonus" courses we will just have "courses".
 - Each course will have 4 "filters" applied to it.
-Each filter consists of a [mode](/systems/modes), whether teleports are allowed, a tier, and a "ranked" status.
+Each filter consists of a [mode](/systems/modes), whether teleports are allowed, a tier, and "ranked" status.
 - Every submitted record will be stored, independent of filters, but only records that correspond to a "ranked" filter will contribute to a player's overall rank.

 ## Tiers